osisoft/AVEVA-Adapter-RDBMS-Docs/V1/Configuration/pi-adapter-for-rdbms-data-selection-configuration.md

 In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the adapter to collect from the data sources.

 Each data selection item references a Query whose results contain the value(s) for that item.
-For more information on queries, see [TODO: Link to DataSource Query].
+For more information on queries, see [Queries configuration](xref: PIAdapterForRDBMSQueriesConfiguration).

 ## Configure RDBMS data selection